Mano-08/animeBox/README.md

 # suggest-me-anime
-I love wacthing anime and sometimes I feel there are some really good anime out there which I missed out.
+I love watching anime and sometimes I feel there are some really good anime out there that I missed out on.
 So here I am!
 I built this application to display the anime I have already watched and notepad for suggestions!